auth0/terraform-provider-auth0/docs/resources/connection_okta.md

 - `enabled_clients` (Set of String) IDs of the clients for which the connection is enabled.
 - `id` (String) The ID of this resource.
+- `strategy` (String) Type of the connection, which indicates the identity provider.

 <a id="nestedblock--mfa"></a>
 ### Nested Schema for `mfa`